top of page

 Rules

-Play will follow the latest Official USA Roundnet ruleset with the following exceptions.
+Play will follow the latest Official International Roundnet Federation ruleset with the following exceptions.

 0.0 Player Agreement